bacnet-stack/bacnet-stack/ports/win32/readme.txt

 BACnet Stack - Win32

+2023-09-12 EKH: Please see README.md in this directory.

 This directory contains a demo program that compiles with a Win32 compiler.
 It was tested with the freely downloadable Borland C++ 5.5, as well as Borland C++ 5 and Visual C++ 6.0.